igraph/python-igraph/doc/source/analysis.rst

 - :meth:`Graph.shortest_paths`
 - :meth:`Graph.spanning_tree` finds a minimum spanning tree
-- :meth:`Graph.st_mincut` calculates the minimum cut between the source and target vertices
+- :meth:`Graph.mincut` calculates the minimum cut between the source and target vertices
+- :meth:`Graph.st_mincut` - as previous one, but returns a simpler data structure
+- :meth:`Graph.mincut_value` - as previous one, but returns only the value

 Global properties
 +++++++++++++++++++++